SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-comments-only.md

 >   - Colleen Pridemore: 👍
 >
 #### Context - Users are encouraged to identify themselves as a unique human being or identifiable individual.
 However, users can choose to remain anonymous.
 > * Holly Rankin: Perhaps supported by Avatars that could track reputation in any case, no matter how much identifiable information is shared.
+(Resolved by Colleen Pridemore)
 >   - Colleen Pridemore: Agreed
 >
 #### Context - positive and constructive actions and behavior